Research Papers & Useful Docs

 Author: Rodgers M, Marshall D, Simmonds M Le Couteur A, Biswas M, Wright K et al, (2020) Published in Health Technology Assessment Volume 24, Issue 35

-Summary: This is a big NHS (NIHR) research study with positive results in communication, social skills and IQ compared to the "treatment as usual".
-We're so excited about this paper that here's a link to our comments that we posted on our Facebook page.
+Summary: This is a big UK NHS (NIHR) 2020 research study which shows that early ABA has positive results for autistic children in communication, social skills and IQ compared to the UK's "treatment as usual".
+This is an important paper, which UK parents seeking effective early intervention for their autistic children might like to show their local NHS - here's a link to further information about it posted on our Facebook page.

 Title: A Systematic Review of Behaviour Analytic Interventions for Young Children with Intellectual Disabilities